cjus/node-neo4j-presentation/presentation/readme.md

 <img src="timessquare.png" width="300"/>

-A look at cities throughout the world reveal airports, and in larger cities - airport hubs - which connect flights to other flights and to destinations around the globe.
+A look at cities throughout the world reveals airports, and in larger cities - airport hubs - which connect flights to other flights and to destinations around the globe.
 Yes, the paths of air and ocean travel, also form a network graph.

 <img src="airports.png" width="400"/>